eunicekoid/Portfolio/Safety in The Hague/README.md

 1. Percent unemployed job seekers
 2. Number of educational establishments
 3. Average disposable income by household
-4. Number of offences
+4. Average number of private cars per address
-5. Average number of private cars per address
+5. Number of businesses and institutions

-6. Number of businesses and institutions
+Target: Number of offences as a proxy for safety